Close

 Let’s begin by answering the big question: who invented school?

 If you’re wondering who created school, you’ll find the answer a bit complex!
-Let’s start with history.
+Let’s start with the history of education.

 The History of School & Education